 Nominate an individual to serve as Co-chair of any OFA Working Group, provided that the other Co-chair seat is filled by a representative of a Promoter Member.

 Participate as a Voting Member in any OFA Working Group in which the OFA Voting Member is a member in good standing, consistent with the policies and procedures adopted by that Working Group.

+Have access to confidential, pre-release information shared from OFA partners to the OFA as part of our joint cooperative relationships.

 Participate fully in the Fabric Software Development Platform (FSDP) program at no charge.